 I am a Senior Lecturer in the Department of Informatics at King's College London, where I'm a member of the Reasoning and Planning research group.
 My research focusses on computational models of argument dialogue and how these can be applied in domains such as healthcare, multi-agent systems and systems to support human reasoning and decision-making.
-I'm the Department of Informatics Athena SWAN lead, and previously led the Faculty of Natural & Mathematical Sciences' successful application for an Athena SWAN Bronze Award.
+I chair the Department of Informatics Diversity and Inclusion Committee, and previously led the Faculty of Natural & Mathematical Sciences' successful application for an Athena SWAN Bronze Award.

 I received my PhD in Computer Science from University College London in 2007, on the topic of argument inquiry dialogues.
 Prior to joining King's in 2011, I worked as a post-doctoral research assistant at the University of Oxford and held a Marie-Curie Intra-European Fellowship at the University of Utrecht.
 If you are interested in reading more about my research please see my publications list or my Google Scholar profile.